Jobs & RFP Opportunities

 Is there a goal on tribal owned business subcontracting?

 Kiewit has a non-mandatory goal of 5% of its contract price to be subcontracted to TBE Firms.
-We encourage any and all qualified TBE Firms to submit bids for the scopes of work that meet their skillsets.

 How will Kiewit determine if a person or company qualifies as a tribal person or tribal member owned company?